SimonIsCoding/snowcrash/README.md

 ### Goal

-Download the Snowcrash ISO, create a VirtualBox VM, attach the ISO, and configure a bridged network so the VM and your host appear on the same LAN (same subnet) and can reach each other directly.
+Download the Snowcrash ISO, create a VirtualBox VM, attach the ISO, and configure a Port Forwarding so the VM and your host appear on the same subnet and can reach each other directly.

 To download SnowCrash iso: https://cdn.intra.42.fr/isos/SnowCrash.iso